RheaMars/design-patterns-examples/creational-patterns/singleton/README.md

 - The Singleton pattern is often misused and used in cases where it is not necessary, leading to unnecessary complexity in the code.

-Consider to use Dependency Injection and Inversion of Control (IoC) instead to improve the management of instances and dependencies in your application.
+Consider to use Dependency Injection and Inversion of Control instead to improve the management of instances and dependencies in your application.